-The Enoch A. & Dorothy H. Goodman School of Physical Education & Athletics
+The Enoch A. & Dorothy H. Goodman School of Education

-The Enoch A. and Dorothy H. Goodman School of Physical Education and Athletics is named in honor of Enoch A. Goodman and in memory of his wife Dorothy Hedrick Goodman of Salisbury, both of whom have been generous benefactors of the College and are 1938 graduates of Catawba.
+The Enoch A. and Dorothy H. Goodman School Education is named in honor of Enoch A. Goodman and in memory of his wife Dorothy Hedrick Goodman of Salisbury, both of whom have been generous benefactors of the College and are 1938 graduates of Catawba.
 Mr. Goodman is an emeritus member of the Board of Trustees and is a member of the Catawba College Sports Hall of Fame.
+The school includes the Departments of Physical Education and Recreation and Teacher Education